LenweSaralonde/Musician/README.md

 Cross RP relies on a peer to peer network established by the players who run it so the faction/realm you want to play with may not be always reachable.
 Feel free to encourage other players to install Cross RP and expand the network!

 You can see what realms and factions you're connected to in Musician's options or by mousing over the Cross RP minimap button.

+Cross-faction play is not available on WoW Classic.

 ![Cross-faction play with Cross RP](./img/cross-rp.png)